pm4js/pm4js-core/DOCS.md

 The object **alignmentResult**, of type **PetriNetAlignmentsResults**, contains the following properties:
 * **logActivities**: dictionary associating to each activity of the event log its number of occurrences.
 * **acceptingPetriNet**: the accepting Petri net against which the alignments are performed.
 * **overallResult**: array containing the alignments results for each trace of the event log.
 Each alignment is a dictionary with two keys: **alignment**, that is the list of moves performed during the alignments, and **cost**, that is the total cost of the moves (with the assumption that a sync move has cost 0, an move on model corresponding to an invisible transition can have either cost 0 or 1, another move on model or a move on log has cost 10000; so, traces having an alignment cost lower than 10000 are to be considered fit).
+* **movesUsage**: the number of occurrences for each move in all the reported alignments.
+* **fitTraces**: the number of traces that are fit, given the optimal alignment.
+* **totalCost**: the sum of the costs of all the alignments that are performed.

+### Alignments on Directly Follows Graphs

+The optimal alignments approach on DFGs works in a similar way to the aforementioned approach on Petri nets.
+To execute (optimal) alignments based on a DFG, the following command can be executed:

+**let alignmentResult = DfgAlignments.apply(eventLog, frequencyDfg);**

+The object **alignmentResult**, of type **DfgAlignmentsResults**, contains the following properties:
+* **logActivities**: dictionary associating to each activity of the event log its number of occurrences.
+* **frequencyDfg**: the frequency directly-follows graph against which the alignments are performed.
+* **overallResult**: array containing the alignments results for each trace of the event log.
+Each alignment is a dictionary with two keys: **alignment**, that is the list of moves performed during the alignments, and **cost**, that is the total cost of the moves (with the assumption that a sync move has cost 0, an move on model corresponding to an invisible transition can have either cost 0 or 1, another move on model or a move on log has cost 10000; so, traces having an alignment cost lower than 10000 are to be considered fit).